-7.9.
-Configuring the setclock Script
+7.6.4.
+Configuring the System Clock

 The setclock script reads the time from the hardware clock, also known as the BIOS or the Complementary Metal Oxide Semiconductor (CMOS) clock.
 If the hardware clock is set to UTC, this script will convert the hardware clock's time to the local time using the /etc/localtime file (which tells the hwclock program which timezone the user is in).
 There is no way to detect whether or not the hardware clock is set to UTC, so this needs to be configured manually.